Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Approximate sequential filtering

-The ensemble analysis computes the gain matrix, $\widehat{\bf K}$, using Eq.~(\ref{K}) in which ${\bf B}$ is replaced with an estimate of $\widehat{\bf B}$ computed from the ensemble ${\bf x}^{{\rm fe}(\mu)}$ and, possibly, from static covariances ${\bf B}_{\rm static}$.
-Recent-past estimated covariances can also be utilized, see references in Introduction, item \ref{list_intro_recent}.
+The ensemble analysis computes the gain matrix $\widehat{\bf K}$ using Eq.~(\ref{K}) in which ${\bf B}$ is replaced with its estimate, $\widehat{\bf B}$, computed from the ensemble ${\bf x}^{{\rm fe}(k)}$ and, possibly, from the static covariances ${\bf B}_{\rm static}$.
+Recent-past estimated covariances can also be utilized, see references in section \ref{sec_intro_literature}, item \ref{list_intro_recent}.
 The Ensemble Kalman Filter (EnKF) explicitly or implicitly relies on the sample covariance matrix ${\bf S}$ to specify the prior covariances.
-In its so-called stochastic variant (which is used in our experiments), $\widehat{\bf B} = {\bf B}_{\rm EnKF}$ is specified as ${\bf S}$ element-wise multiplied by a so-called localization matrix.
+In the so-called stochastic variant of EnKF (which is used in our experiments), $\widehat{\bf B}$ equals ${\bf B}_{\rm EnKF}$, which is ${\bf S}$ element-wise multiplied by a so-called localization matrix.
 Hybrid ensemble-variational data assimilation schemes use a convex combination of ${\bf B}_{\rm static}$ and ${\bf B}_{\rm EnKF}$ to specify $\widehat{\bf B}$.

 The resulting gain matrix $\widehat{\bf K}$ is used to compute the deterministic analysis ${\bf x}^{\rm a}$ following Eq.~(\ref{xa}).
 Since $\widehat{\bf K}$ is sub-optimal, ${\bf x}^{\rm a}$ is not optimal either, but it is unbiased if so is the control forecast.
-Indeed, writing $\widehat{\bf K} = \widehat{\bf K}(\boldsymbol\xi^{(1)}, \boldsymbol\xi^{(2)},\dots,\boldsymbol\xi^{(M)})$ to indicate its dependence on the forecast ensemble perturbations $\boldsymbol\xi^{(\mu)}$, substituting $\widehat{\bf K}$ into Eq.~(\ref{xa}), and using Eq.~(\ref{obs}), we obtain the analysis error
+Indeed, writing $\widehat{\bf K} = \widehat{\bf K}(\boldsymbol\xi^{(1)}, \boldsymbol\xi^{(2)},\dots,\boldsymbol\xi^{(K)})$ to indicate its dependence on the forecast ensemble perturbations $\boldsymbol\xi^{(k)}$, substituting $\widehat{\bf K}$ into Eq.~(\ref{xa}), and using Eq.~(\ref{obs}), we obtain the analysis error

-which has zero expectation because $\boldsymbol\xi$ and $\boldsymbol\eta$ are zero-mean random vectors independent of $\boldsymbol\xi^{(\mu)}$.
+which has zero expectation because $\boldsymbol\xi$ and $\boldsymbol\varepsilon$ are zero-mean random vectors independent of $\boldsymbol\xi^{(k)}$.

 As for the analysis ensemble, we confine our attention to the so-called perturbed-observations approach to generate its members: